SamLau95/samlau95.github.io/_current_projects/2017-09-01-nbinteract.md

 ## Future work

-Currently we plan to use `nbinteract` to add interactivity to webpages in Berkeley's [Data 8][data8]{:target="_blank"} and [Prob 140][prob140]{:target="_blank"} textbooks.
+Currently we plan to use `nbinteract` to add interactivity to pages in Berkeley's [Data 8][data8]{:target="_blank"} and [Prob 140][prob140]{:target="_blank"} textbooks.
 We also plan to conduct some preliminary user studies in order to see whether this tool is useful for